 where $\dgM^{-1}$ is the inverse mass matrix on the coarser (element face) mesh, $\tilde{\dgM}$ is the mass matrix on the finer (mortar) mesh, and $\prol^T$ is the transpose of the prolongation operator~\eqref{eq:prol}.

-Note that the $d$-dimensional restriction- and prolongation-operators can serve not only to project field values to and from mortars, but also to project field values to and from elements that cover the computational domain at different h- and p-refinement levels.
-We make no use of projections across refinement levels in this article but will do so in upcoming work for the purpose of adaptive mesh-refinement strategies and for multigrid solvers.\footnote{See also Sections~3.2 and~3.3 in \ccite{Fortunato2019} for details on the restriction- and prolongation-operators in the context of multigrid solvers.}
+Note that the $d$-dimensional restriction and prolongation operators can serve not only to project field values to and from mortars, but also to project field values to and from elements that cover the computational domain at different $h$- and $p$-refinement levels.
+We make no use of projections across refinement levels in this article but will do so in upcoming work for the purpose of adaptive mesh-refinement strategies and for multigrid solvers.\footnote{See also Sections~3.2 and~3.3 in \ccite{Fortunato2019} for details on the restriction and prolongation operators in the context of multigrid solvers.}